Art & Design

 This costume series is a first for you.
 Has it been challenging?

-It's going well.
+It went well.
 Netflix was captivated by the project when we presented the eight scripts.
 It was a turnkey project for them, and they didn't participate in the development.
 They supported us afterward, providing excellent feedback on the script.
 Our interactions are regular.
-They review the rushes and are often present on set.
-The relationship is cordial and not much different from what we experience with other channels like RTS or SRF.
+They reviewed the rushes and were often present on set.
+The relationship was cordial and not much different from what we experience with other channels like RTS or SRF.
 It's straightforward, offering promising prospects for the future.
 I hope we'll have more opportunities.

 Manon Clavel, Pierre Monnard (director) and Cyril Metzger from the series Winter Palace (©RTS /Laurent Bleuze)